My Chemical Romance UK reunion tour dates - how to get tickets

 Where is My Chemical Romance touring?

-So far, in addition to the UK, the New Jersey band have announced two tour performances in Australia, one in New Zealand and two in Japan.
+So far, in addition to the UK, the New Jersey band has announced two tour performances in Australia, one in New Zealand and two in Japan.

 This is the full My Chemical Romance tour schedule as announced so far: